The APM brand

 Corporate Partnership Programme benefits, organisations are making a commitment to the professional development of workforce that will see them prosper, raising the professional capabilities of their organisation.

-The use of APM branch brands
+The use of APM branch and SIG brands

 Other usage must be pre-approved with the APM marketing department.